AllPein/telehire/README.md

 # This is Telehire!

-Telehire is the brand new hiring app
+Telehire is new hiring app developed from scratch

 > This repository contains a source code for Telegram Mini App contest